Embry-Riddle Announces Research Park Partners; Names Complex to Honor U.S. Rep. John Mica

 The MicaPlex will be home to comprehensive interdisciplinary research.
 It will attract industry and businesses who want access to Embry-Riddle’s faculty expertise, talented students, and the unique technical capabilities that will be developed on site, said Mirmirani.
 “Concepts and ideas created at the MicaPlex will be tested, proven, prototyped, patented, and commercialized, all in this building,” he said.
 “The main result will be patents, tech transfers, and startups.”

 The MicaPlex is the cornerstone building in the Embry-Riddle Research Park, which has been awarded $14 million in grants from the state of Florida.
-Scheduled for completion in Spring 2017, the MicaPlex is a 50,000-square-foot, cutting-edge innovation hub designed to support research in aviation, space, engineering, unmanned systems, and the environment.
+Scheduled for completion in Spring 2017, the MicaPlex is a 50,000-square-foot, cutting-edge innovation hub designed to support research in aviation, space, engineering, unmanned systems and the environment.

-The MicaPlex will contain 10 technology-focused laboratories concentrating on such areas as materials, composites, radar technologies, sensors and electronics, robotics and unmanned systems, space technologies, and clean energy.
+The MicaPlex will contain 10 technology-focused laboratories concentrating on such areas as materials, composites, radar technologies, sensors and electronics, robotics and unmanned systems, space technologies and clean energy.
 The building includes 10,000 square feet of flex lease space, with half the building reserved for the expansion of College of Engineering laboratories.
-At full build-out, the Research Park will have 12 labs exclusively for the use of students.
+At full build-out, the research park will have 12 labs exclusively for the use of students.

 Embry-Riddle’s 90-acre Research Park is well positioned to take advantage of its location and its resources to meet industry needs for research and skilled employees in Florida and beyond.
 Florida ranks No. 2 in the nation for aviation, aerospace, and space establishments.
 More than 2,000 aviation and aerospace companies call Florida home and employ a talent pool of nearly 80,000.

-“Embry-Riddle is one of the best assets of Daytona Beach, generating $1.4 billion in annual economic activity in Florida,” said Mayor Henry.
+“Embry-Riddle is one of the best assets of Daytona Beach, generating $1.4 billion in annual economic activity in Florida,” said Henry.
 “It’s not just the Harvard of the Sky, it’s also the Stanford of Engineering.”

 “John Mica has earned the deep respect of the aviation and aerospace industry from his many years of service as Chairman of the House Transportation and Infrastructure Committee,” said Hosseini.
 “We named the MicaPlex to acknowledge his ongoing role in supporting the university’s educational and research endeavors.
 He shares our commitment to expanding our research footprint.
-He recognizes that progress at Embry-Riddle equals growth for Florida aerospace and STEM-related careers as well as a huge win for our regional economy.”
+He recognizes that progress at Embry-Riddle equals growth for Florida aerospace and STEM-related careers, as well as a huge win for our regional economy.”

 “Thank you for this special recognition from an incredible university,” Mica said.
 “As I travel around the globe, I’ve noted that Embry-Riddle is considered the world’s premier aviation and aerospace university and is also renowned for its engineering programs.
 This building is all about the future.
 With this facility Embry-Riddle is moving into the Star Wars Age.”